 The protein transacylases are all palmitoylated spontaneously when incubated with palmitoyl-CoA, suggesting that an auto-palmitoylated acyl-enzyme intermediate is involved in the transfer of the palmitoyl moiety to a substrate.
 However, an alternative suggestion is that auto-palmitoylation is a regulatory mechanism that facilitates binding of the enzyme to its lipid and protein substrates.
 There is an absolute requirement for long-chain acyl-CoA esters, mainly 16:0, as fatty acyl donors.

 As with the myristoylated proteins, palmitoylation is believed to modify protein function partly by modifying their conformations, but mainly in targeting otherwise soluble proteins to specific membranes or to appropriate receptors.
 The number of bound fatty acyl groups may control the strength of the interaction with membranes.
 For example, a hydrophobic protein with a single acylation can bind only loosely to membranes and is easily displaced.
 However, a second or further acylation ensures strong targeting of a protein to the cytoplasmic face of the membrane, and ensures that it is firmly bound to a specific site on the membrane where an appropriate receptor may be located.
-Palmitoylation of integral membrane proteins may be a regulatory function, increasing their stability by protecting them from degradation by preventing ubiquitinylation.
+Palmitoylation of integral membrane proteins may be a regulatory function, changing their conformation to increase their stability through protecting them from degradation by preventing ubiquitinylation.
 In addition, palmitoylation is believed to be an important factor in the process of trafficking proteins between organelles and in directing them to specific membrane compartments.
 For example, in neurons, palmitoylation targets proteins for transport to nerve terminals and may regulate trafficking at synapses.
 Protein S-palmitoylation is also a basic mechanism for control of the properties and functions of ion channels, both directly and indirectly via other signalling pathways.
 More generally, the saturated acyl moiety in palmitoylation facilitates transfer of proteins to lipid rafts, subdomains of the plasma membrane that are enriched in sphingolipids and cholesterol.
 In this situation, proteolipids can participate in cell signalling events, especially in T-cells of the immune system.
 A further effect of palmitoylation may be to promote certain protein-protein interactions.

 In addition, palmitoylation is involved in lipoprotein metabolism.
 Lipoprotein particles containing apolipoprotein B (apoB), such as chylomicrons, very-low-density and low-density lipoproteins, are essential for the transport of triacylglycerols and cholesterol esters in plasma.
 It has been established that palmitoylation of apoB regulates the biogenesis of the nascent lipoprotein particles that contain this apolipoprotein and may regulate the amount available for lipid transport.